Fact checked

 In this article:

-To get the process started, we’ve answered every question you may have about what constitutes a legal will in Canada and what you’ll need to consider when making yours.
+To help you get started, we’ve answered every question you may have about what constitutes a legal will in Canada and what you’ll need to consider when making yours.
 Ensuring your will is legally binding protects you, your family and your assets — it’s very important to make sure it fulfills those requirements!

 What Is A Will?

 Your "last will and testament” is a legal document that outlines how you wish to distribute your assets, such as property or money, after you pass away.
-It also outlines guardians/custodians that you would want to care for minor children and pets after you die.
-Your will is also where you name your executor, the person who will be in charge of settling your affairs on your behalf.
+It where you appoint an executor to manage and distribute your assets, name guardians/custodians that you would want to care for minor children or pets, and add beneficiaries to receive gifts after you pass away.

 When And Why Do I Need A Legal Will?